-20. To what extent is your legal system ready to deal with the legal issues associated with artificial intelligence?
+To what extent is your legal system ready to deal with the legal issues associated with artificial intelligence?

-Al and the use of Al is currently not regulated in Malaysia, by legislation or otherwise.
-The development of Al has been so rapid that the law has failed to keep pace, not just in Malaysia but across the globe.
-Currently, only product safety and consumer protection laws (which have been discussed in detailed in Question 13 above) would apply to Al.
+AI and the use of AI are not regulated in Malaysia.
+The development of AI has been so rapid that the law has failed to keep pace, not just in Malaysia but globally.
+While no laws and/or updates to existing legislation have been prepared to specifically address the myriad of legal issues associated with AI, it cannot be said that the Malaysian legal system is wholly unprepared to deal with such issues, as Malaysian product safety and consumer protection laws (which have been discussed in detail in Question 16 above) would apply to the current legal status of AI in Malaysia.